LOGIC0822/OSdesign/Project3/typescripy.md

 Create file successfully!
 >$
 ```

-The">$" is an indicator that inform you that you can continue your input.
+The">$" is an indicator informing you that you can continue your input.

 Then use command

 ```shell
 ls
 ```
-The output would be
+The output would be like:

 ```shell
 #dir1
  file1
 >$
  ```

-because I use '#' to show which is a directory for I allow the file and directory with the same name, and also it can make change path to another directory easy.
+I use '#' to label the directories because I allow a file and a directory having the same name, which can make changing path to another directory easily.

 You can use following orders to check if the file or directory is deleted successfully.